 Labor Day week, no Monday lab.
 Students in the Monday section will still be responsible for the material presented in lab 1.
 Stone 306 will remain open for students to review mineral specimens and and complete the lab on their own time during the week.

-Lab Preparation: Prior to each lab, students should read the assigned material in the lab manual AND watch the recorded video for that day (as appropriate).
-Quizzes covering lab material are fair game.
+Lab Preparation: Prior to each lab, students should read the assigned material in the lab manual.
+There will be regular quizzes covering lab material, so please come prepared.